rtgodwin/rtgodwin.github.io/dnd/session4.md

 > “Someone is killing elf and half-elf sailors in the Dock Ward — three dead so far, each one decapitated by a blade in the dead of night.
 Look into it, will you?
 Methinks the City Watch could use a little help.”

 Characters who spend three consecutive nights loitering around the docks spot Heldar, a drunk half-elf sailor (bandit), leaving the Muleskull Tavern (on Ship Street in the Dock Ward).
-Characters who follow Heldar can save him from Soluun Xibrindas, a renegade drow gunslinger (see appendix B).
+Characters who follow Heldar can save him from Soluun Xibrindas, a renegade [drow gunslinger](https://www.dndbeyond.com/monsters/149812-drow-gunslinger).
 Soluun hides in the shadows, blade drawn, waiting for the half-elf to stumble by.
 Spotting him before he strikes requires a successful DC 18 Wisdom (Perception) check.
 Soluun flees if reduced to half his hit points or fewer.

+Davil pays 300 gp, and gives a mystery key.

-## Emerald Enclave - Cat quest for Oleander / Mirage
+## [Emerald Enclave](https://www.dndbeyond.com/sources/wdh/trollskull-alley#EmeraldEnclave) - Cat quest for Oleander / Mirage

 Visited by a white cat that speaks the following message in a melodious male voice: